 Morphik lets you filter documents and chunks directly in the database using a concise JSON filter syntax.
-The same structure powers the REST API, Python SDK (sync + async), folder helpers, UserScope, caches, and knowledge-graph builders, so you can define a filter once and reuse it everywhere.
+The same structure powers the REST API, Python SDK (sync + async), folder helpers, UserScope, and knowledge-graph builders, so you can define a filter once and reuse it everywhere.

 Prefer server-side filters over client-side post-processing.
 You’ll reduce bandwidth, improve performance, and keep behavior consistent between endpoints.